ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 The HTTP client then polls the state of the resource by sending GET requests to the resource URL.
-In some interactions, the resource's location will be indicated by a Location header in the HTTP server's response ({{!RFC9110, Section 10.2.2}}).
+In some interactions, the resource's location will be indicated by a Location header in the HTTP server's response ({{!RFC9110, Section 10.2.2}}); see {{resource-creation}}.
 Otherwise the resource URL is the URL to which the HTTP client initially sent its request.

 The HTTP client SHOULD use each response's Retry-After header field to decide when to fetch the resource.
 The HTTP server responds the same way as it did to